 Site clearing works for the Canadian wind farm began in September 2014.
-Construction of 15m-wide access roads to the turbine sites and the building of an operation and maintenance facility were completed by July 2015.
+Construction of 15m-wide access roads to the turbine sites as well as the building of an operation and maintenance facility were completed by July 2015.

 In October 2014, the Armow wind project secured C$580m (approximately $517m) in construction and term loan financing from ten financial institutions.

 Siemens was awarded the turbine supply contract for the Armow wind project in October 2014.
-The contract also includes a three-year service and maintenance agreement.
-The 273 turbine blades were manufactured at Siemens’ Tillsonburg blade facility in Ontario and the towers were be manufactured at CS Wind’s facility in Windsor.
+The contract also included a three-year service and maintenance agreement.
+The 273 turbine blades were manufactured at Siemens’ Tillsonburg blade facility in Ontario and the towers were manufactured at CS Wind’s facility in Windsor.

 Hatch was engaged to provide owner’s engineer services including the design review and site monitoring.
 Golder Associates was engaged to prepare the renewable energy approval (REA) application for the wind project.

-The Amec Foster Wheeler Black & McDonald (ABMD) joint venture was awarded an engineering, procurement, construction and commissioning (EPCC) contract for the project.
-ABMD is also responsible for the construction of road access, foundations, WTG erection and mechanical completion, O&M building, collection system, installation, testing and commissioning of the project.
+The Amec Foster Wheeler Black & McDonald (ABMD) JV was awarded an engineering, procurement, construction and commissioning (EPCC) contract for the project.
+ABMD is also responsible for the construction of road access, foundations, wind turbine generator (WTG) erection and mechanical completion, O&M building, collection system, installation, testing and commissioning of the project.